waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://i.imgur.com/QVd43SV.png" height="80%" width = "80%" />
 <img src = "https://i.imgur.com/lWqGyHu.png" height="80%" width = "80%" />

-No product key
+Selecting "I don't have a Product Key".

 <img src = "https://i.imgur.com/7FrBFql.png" height="80%" width = "80%" />

-Pro version so we can join the domain
+I have chosen to use the Pro version of Windows 10 because it offers significantly more features compared to the Home edition.
+The primary reason is that the Home edition is limited to joining only Workgroups, while the Pro version allows the system to join a domain.

 <img src = "https://i.imgur.com/Oz9Qd5Q.png" height="80%" width = "80%" />

-Custom Install since its a fresh install
+Since this is a fresh installation and not an upgrade, I will select the custom installation option.

 <img src = "https://i.imgur.com/qxtaFvB.png" height="80%" width = "80%" />

-Selecting drive

 <img src = "https://i.imgur.com/PcbdCq1.png" height="80%" width = "80%" />

-After a few restarts
+After a few restarts, Windows presents us with a few preference-based options.

 <img src = "https://i.imgur.com/Vjd2Exz.png" height="80%" width = "80%" />
 <img src = "https://i.imgur.com/ZFs429E.png" height="80%" width = "80%" />

-For now we will select personal use to avoid all of the windows account sign in stuff
+To avoid signing in with an online Microsoft account, we will select the 'Set up for personal use' option.

 <img src = "https://i.imgur.com/jkHzV7a.png" height="80%" width = "80%" />

-Selecting offline account
+Here, we are selecting the offline account option to avoid using an online Microsoft account.

 <img src = "https://i.imgur.com/KiQ6Qjm.png" height="80%" width = "80%" />

-Limited experience
+Selecting 'Limited experience' to again avoid using an online Microsoft account.

 <img src = "https://i.imgur.com/fJybgQy.png" height="80%" width = "80%" />

-Creating default local account
+Here we are creating the default local account.

 <img src = "https://i.imgur.com/MyVXx1Z.png" height="80%" width = "80%" />

+## Hostname Change, Domain Integration, and Network Verification

+Windows has been installed on the client virtual machine.
+This section will cover the process of changing the hostname, joining the domain and verifying the functionality of the network.

-### Connecting to the Domain
+### Changing the hostname and connecting to the domain

 <img src = "https://imgur.com/MNyOMXM.png" height="80%" width = "80%" />
 <img src = "https://imgur.com/rl45KP5.png" height="80%" width = "80%" />